 How we research & rate

-Every figure on this site is either a public fact we re-publish with attribution, or a transparent calculation from public data using a formula we show you below.
+Every figure on this site is either a public fact we re-publish with attribution, a live price from a vetted charter partner, or a transparent calculation from public data using a formula we show you below.
 We don’t invent prices, operators, or statistics — and we never sell our rankings.

 Who’s behind this site

-JetCharterHub is produced by the JetCharterHub Editorial Team and operated by VentureCorp Publishing, an independent publisher.
+JetCharterHub is produced by the JetCharterHub Editorial Team and operated by VentureCorp, Inc., an independent publisher.
 We are not a charter broker or aircraft operator and we do not sell flights — which is exactly why we can give you the numbers up front, before you ever share contact details.

 Where our data comes from